ansible/ansible-navigator/docs/settings.rst

 The ansible-navigator settings file
 ========================================

+Settings for ``ansible-navigator`` can provided at the command line, set using an environment variable or specified in a settings file.

-Several options in ``ansible-navigator`` can be configured by making use of a settings file.
-The settings file can live in one of two places.
+The settings file name and path can be specified with an environment variable or it can be placed in one of two default directories.

 Currently the following are checked and the first match is used:

 - ``ANSIBLE_NAVIGATOR_CONFIG`` (settings file path environment variable if set)